When To Hire A Dog Bite Lawyer

 According to the CDC, about 4.5 million people in the United States are bitten by dogs in a single year.
 Of those bitten, nearly 20 percent require professional medical treatment.
 In addition, over 31,000 people per year require reconstructive surgery following non-fatal dog bites.

 An alarming number of non-fatal dog bites occurs among children.
 In 2001, approximately 42 percent of dog bite victims were under the age of 15.
 The highest rate of dog bites among all age ranges were children between the ages of four and 10, and most of those were boys rather than girls.

-The most common non-fatal injuries were bites to the arms and hands at 45 percent.
+The most common non-fatal injuries were bites to the arms and hands.
+These comprised 45 percent of non-fatal injuries.
 Nearly 26 percent of injuries were to the legs and feet.
 Although head and neck bites were the least common injuries among all age groups, at 23 percent, nearly 65 percent of children’s injuries were in this region of the body.